2013 Marilao local elections

 Local elections were held in Marilao, Bulacan, on May 13, 2013.
-The voters (Marileños) will elect for the elective local posts in the municipality: the mayor, vice mayor, and eight councilors.
+The voters (Marileños) elected the local posts of the municipality: the mayor, vice mayor, and eight councilors.

 Mayoral and vice mayoral election

 Incumbent mayor Epifanio Guillermo is term-limited and the party nominates incumbent Vice Mayor Tito Santiago, which is also term-limited as well.
 The party also nominates incumbent councilor Alex Castro and run for mayor and vice mayor of Marilao, Bulacan, respectively, under the Liberal Party.

 Henry Lutao of Barangay Lias will run with incumbent councilor Andre Santos as his running mate under the banner of the Nacionalista Party.